SayedBaladoh/Leader-Election-in-Distributed-Systems-using-Redis-ZooKeeper-Spring-Cloud-Kubernetes/leader-election-in-distributed-system-zookeeper-curator/README.md

 - One instance will log `Became the leader!` and periodically run the scheduled task.
 - Other instances will log `Current instance is not the leader.
 Skipping scheduled task.`.
 - Stop the leader instance.
-- Another instance will log `This instance ($node) is the leader.`. and take over the task.
+- Another instance will log `Became the leader!`. and take over the task.

 ---